ZLT9/create-modular-tools/README.md

 ![Sand Mold Recipe](https://github.com/user-attachments/assets/a99acce7-7d25-48a5-b318-9d0b861150d3)

 Initially, molds have no shape.
-You can interact with them while holding a tool (either vanilla or modular) to imprint the shape of that tool onto the mold.
+You can interact with them while holding a tool (either Vanilla or modular) to imprint the shape of that tool onto the mold.

 ![Hoe Sand Mold Recipe](https://github.com/user-attachments/assets/4e023ef9-b425-46da-a14b-0faddc193ccb)